The Turing Scheme Funding and payments

 The Turing Scheme aims to support students from backgrounds that have been underrepresented in the uptake of global opportunities.

-If one or more of the following categories applies to you, you may receive an additional £4 per day on top of the Standard Cost of Living grant to cover living costs, and a contribution towards your travel costs:
+If one or more of the following categories applies to you, you may receive an additional £4 per day on top of the Standard Cost of Living grant towards living costs, and a contribution towards your travel costs:

 • Students with an annual household income of £25,000 or less (UK nationals only)